Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Introduction

 Interestingly, all these limitations are related to the discretization of the time axis, in conjunction with the exclusive focus of classical ARX modeling on individual discrete time step values, a characteristic we refer to as a \emph{discrete-time} view on ARX modeling.
 Although many methods have been developed to mitigate these problems, they remain fully committed to this discrete-time view.
 This raises the question of whether alternative views can offer advantages over the discrete-time one.

-In this work, we revisit the fundamentals of autoregressive problems with exogenous inputs.
-We propose and discuss an alternative \emph{continuous functional} view, demonstrating how it can address the problem of lag selection, while at the same time mitigating the problem of over-reliance, thus improving forecast stability and accuracy.
+In this work, we revisit the fundamentals of autoregressive problems with exogenous inputs and propose a novel \emph{continuous functional} view on dynamical systems.
 This continuous functional approach leverages the temporal correlation and smoothness exhibited by many time-dependent processes, especially in physical systems or structural responses.
 Due to its underlying principles, we refer to this approach as \emph{functional nonlinear autoregressive with exogenous inputs} ($\mathcal{F}$-NARX) modeling.

-The way $\mathcal{F}$-NARX modeling uses temporal features of the input and output signals allows the problem to still be posed as a linear regression problem, and therefore $\mathcal{F}$-NARX remains compatible with most algorithms developed for classical NARX modeling.
-The use of temporal features can also result in sparser representations of both the input and output signals, and promotes independence between regressors, which can in turn be exploited through compressed sensing algorithms \cite{Eldar_2012}, and thus create small models with high expressiveness.
+$\mathcal{F}$-NARX modeling addresses the problem of lag selection, mitigates over-reliance, and thus improves forecast stability and accuracy.
+Its use of temporal features of the input and output signals allows the problem to still be posed as a linear regression problem, and therefore $\mathcal{F}$-NARX remains compatible with most algorithms developed for classical NARX modeling.
+Moreover, temporal features can lead to sparser representations of both input and output signals and promote independence between regressors, which can be exploited through compressed sensing algorithms \citep{Eldar_2012} to create compact models with high expressiveness.